Understanding Our Patterns: Notes on Schemas

 Schemas don't just sit quietly in the background.
 They actively shape our lives in predictable ways:

-• You might avoid situations that could trigger the schema.
-For example, if you have an “Abandonment” schema, you might avoid getting close to people so you never have to experience the pain of being left.
+You might avoid situations that could trigger the schema.
+For example, if you have a Defectiveness schema, you might avoid sharing your "shameful" thoughts and feelings with partners due to fear of rejection.

-• You might overcompensate to prove the schema wrong.
-For example, if you have a “Defectiveness” schema, you might obsessively try to appear perfect to compensate for feelings of shame.
+You might overcompensate to prove the schema wrong or fight against it.
+For example, if you have a Failure schema, you might work obsessively and achieve compulsively to prove you're not a failure.

-These are called schema coping modes - the strategies we developed at different stages of life to deal with painful core beliefs.
-Most of the time we oscillate between these coping modes, using different ones in different situations or areas of life.
+These are called schema coping modes - the strategies you developed at different stages of life to deal with painful core beliefs.
+Most of the time you oscillate between these coping modes, using different ones in different situations or areas of life.

 Common Schemas (A Quick Guide)